streak324/Winter2019Car/README.md

 # Winter2019Car

-The source code for the car' obstacle avoidance and the code used for the simulation
+The source code for the car's obstacle avoidance and the code used for the simulation